 Pursuant to SEC requirements, we are providing the following descriptions of the material terms of our equity compensation plans and arrangements that will collectively be subject to the requested New Equity Pool.
 The following description of the material terms of our equity compensation plans and arrangements is qualified in its entirety by the complete text of the plans.
-Our 2016 Stock Option Plan, 2015 Time-Based RSU Plan and 2015 Performance-Based RSU Plan are attached as Appendix A, Appendix B and Appendix C, respectively, to the proxy statement as filed with the SEC.
+We have amended each of our 2016 Stock Option Plan, 2015 Time-Based RSU Plan and 2015 Performance-Based RSU Plan, each as adopted by our board of directors on April 23, 2020.
+The amended versions of each of these plans are attached as Appendix A, Appendix B and Appendix C, respectively, to the proxy statement as filed with the SEC.